Sanchetha6/EarnSafe/README.md

 Unlike food delivery, Q-commerce partners operate hyper-locally (within 2–3 km dark store radius).
 This means:
 - A single flooded road or zone closure can completely block their only operational area
 - The 10-minute SLA means platform apps themselves pause order assignment during disruptions
-- Income loss is near-instantaneous — no orders = no pay, within minutes of a disruption starting
+- Income loss is near-instantaneous No orders = No pay, within minutes of a disruption starting

 ### Persona-Specific Disruption Scenarios